Fire of Moscow (1571): Fire

-The Crimean Tatar and Ottoman forces set the suburbs on fire on 24 May and a sudden wind blew the flames into Moscow and the city went up in a conflagration.
+The Crimean Tatar forces set the suburbs on fire on 24 May and a sudden wind blew the flames into Moscow and the city went up in a conflagration.
 According to Heinrich von Staden, a German in the service of Ivan the Terrible (he claimed to be a member of the Oprichnina)," the city, the palace, the Oprichnina palace, and the suburbs burned down completely in six hours.
 It was a great disaster because no one could escape."
 People fled into stone churches to escape the flames, but the stone churches collapsed (either from the intensity of the fire or the pressure of the crowds.)
 People also jumped into the Moscow River to escape, where many drowned.
 The powder magazine of the Kremlin exploded and those hiding in the cellar there asphyxiated.
 The tsar ordered the dead found on the streets to be thrown into the river, which overflowed its banks and flooded parts of the town.
 Jerome Horsey wrote that it took more than a year to clear away all the bodies.

-It was one of the most severe fires in the history of the city.
-Historians estimate the number of casualties of the fire from 60,000 to as many over 200,000 people.
-Foreigners visiting the city before and after the fire have described a noticeable decrease in the city population, and Ivan the Terrible avoided the city for several years after the fire due to the lack of suitable habitation for him and his entourage.
-The khan's attempt to repeat the raid in 1572 was repelled in the Battle of Molodi.
+Aftermath

+The march on Moscow was the most destructive Crimean Tatar invasion of Russia since the invasion of 1521.
+Scholars argue that the fire in 1571 was even more widespread than the great fire of Moscow in 1547.
+The aftermath of the raid was so catastrophic that it was said that there were no remaining poles in the city to tie a horse to.
+Determining the exact number of casualties and captives during the Devlet Giray campaign is challenging.
+Different sources provide varying estimates, ranging from 60 to 150 thousand individuals enslaved and from 10 to 120 thousand people killed in the attack on Moscow.
+The Crimean ambassador in Warsaw claimed that 60 thousand individuals lost their lives during the campaign, while an equal number were captured.
+On the other hand, Giles Fletcher believed that the death toll reached a staggering 800 thousand people.
+Although this figure is clearly exaggerated, it cannot be denied that Russia suffered immense losses.
+The extensive destruction of Moscow is further confirmed by the papal legate Antonio Possevino who reported a population of no more than 30 thousand individuals in 1580.
+This is in stark contrast to the 41,500 houses and at least 100 thousand inhabitants that Moscow had in 1520.

+The battle of Moscow had a significant impact on the Russian military, leading to substantial losses.
+However, despite these setbacks, the Russian troops did not face defeat.
+The unfolding events during the battle caused great distress within the army, with their wagons being nearly completely destroyed by fire on the streets of Moscow.
+Additionally, numerous horses were lost, and the field artillery suffered damage.
+Despite these challenges, the number of troops recruited from local cavalry, which relied on the support of serving cities, did not experience a significant decrease, as evident from the campaign of 1572.